 Another way to survey is the Gartner Customer Effort Score (CES), which quantitatively measures the effort it took a customer to get their issue resolved.
 A customer effort score is seen as a more accurate reflection of satisfaction because it has a stronger correlation to loyalty.
 According to Gartner, “Customer effort is 40% more accurate at predicting customer loyalty, as opposed to customer satisfaction.”

 Surveys can also be used to collect unstructured, text-based feedback that often gives a more detailed picture of customer happiness than structured, quantitative feedback.
 But while structured data fits neatly into predefined fields, unstructured information needs to be processed by natural language processing (NLP) and sentiment analysis tools in order to provide meaningful insights.

-Focus groups allow you to hear feedback from your customers first-hand.
-Depending on the information you’re seeking, those individuals can represent a specific demographic group or reflect the diverseness of the customer base as a whole.
+Focus groups allow you to hear feedback from your customers firsthand.
+Depending on the information you’re seeking, those individuals can represent a specific demographic group or reflect the diversity of the customer base as a whole.
 Because they take place in real-time, focus groups give you the flexibility to dive deeper into issues that come up.
 But they can also give skewed results if you have outspoken participants who dominate the discussion.

 Surveys and focus groups are considered "solicited" feedback, because you’ve asked customers to provide it.
 Unsolicited feedback, on the other hand, is unprompted.
 The biggest sources of this data are social media posts, comments, and reviews.

 To successfully collect and analyze unsolicited feedback, you need a social listening tool that can track down any mentions of your company, brand, or products.
 The best tools then use NLP and sentiment analysis technology to filter out the noise and identify actionable information.